 indwelling Spirit.”

-PRESENT SUFFERING AND RESURRECTION
+SUFFERING AND RESURRECTION

 Paul

-next focuses on the future bodily resurrection.
-Final salvation will be realized
+next focuses on the future resurrection.
+The redemption of our bodies is

-our salvation - (Romans 8:1-23, 1 Corinthians 15:12-28).
+co-heirs with Christ” - (Romans 8:1-23, 1 Corinthians 15:12-28).

 But

-of decay into the freedom of the glory of the sons of God” - (Romans 8:20-25).
+will be freed from the bondage of decay into the freedom of the glory of the

 In the

-by God, and the corresponding condemnation of unbelievers – righteousness
+by God, and the corresponding condemnation of unbelievers – Righteousness

-and wrath.
+and Wrath.
 “Salvation” has present and future aspects, justification

 now and resurrection later.

-contrast, unbelievers demonstrate the “righteous sentence” of God as
+demonstrate the “righteous sentence” of God as they continue and even

-they continue and even revel in sin and idolatry.
-Death awaits all men because
+revel in sin.
+Death awaits all men because of Adam’s sin, but the impenitent

-of Adam’s sin, but the impenitent also will undergo the “wrath of God,” Jewish
+also will undergo the “wrath of God,” both Jewish and Gentile sinners